jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- Test install and extend commands.
+- selfExtend: with `.` it setup the current directory as an extension.
+With `name` it creates a new extension under the valet user directory (as a git repo if git found).
-- Add utility functions to install stuff from the valet.setup.sh scripts `powershell.exe -NoProfile -NonInteractive -Command "echo ok" 2>/dev/null`.
+- Add utility functions to install stuff from the extension.setup.sh scripts `powershell.exe -NoProfile -NonInteractive -Command "echo ok" 2>/dev/null`:
-- Add `valet.cmd` to the package, in self setup we can optionally add the valet install dir to the windows PATH.
-- In self setup, we can also play the self document command.
+  - windows::runPs1Command
+  - windows::mklink
+  - system::addToPath
+  - system::addToPathIfNotPresent
 - Finish prompt and interactive functions.
-- Add a command to setup a git repo as a Valet commands dir
 - Self-command to create a new command interactively.
-It can create a new git repo under the valet directory if git is found.
 - Add full support for interactive mode.
 - Add HOW TO documentation:
   - how to build and share a CLI application with Valet